-Banana shrub is a tropical to subtropical elegant tree to bush.
+The banana shrub is a tropical to subtropical elegant tree to bush.
 The scientific designation is Michelia figo, and the plant is hardy in the warmer USDA plant hardiness zones 7 to 10.
-Michelia banana shrubs are more properly trees that can grow 6 to 15 feet in height.
+Michelia banana shrubs are more properly trees that can grow 6 to 15 feet (2-5 m.) in height.
 If you are a warm region gardener, you should explore how to grow banana shrubs and experience the sweet fragrant flowers with a scent reminiscent of our favorite yellow fruits.

 About Michelia Banana Shrubs

 Michelia banana shrubs are members of the Magnolia family, which is evident in the shape and form of their large blooms.
-The tree has glossy evergreen leaves and an attractive rounded habitat.
-The 3-inch long leaves are slightly fuzzy, and buds and new leaves are covered in rusty toned fuzz.
-But these aren’t its most spectacular attributes.
-Wait until late spring when the one inch cup-shaped cream rose or maroon colored flowers appear.
+The tree has glossy evergreen leaves and an attractive, rounded habit.
+The 3 inch (8 cm.) long leaves are slightly fuzzy, and buds and new leaves are covered in rusty toned fuzz.
+These aren’t its most spectacular attributes though.
+Wait until late spring when the one inch (2.5 cm.) cup-shaped, cream rose or maroon colored flowers appear.
 Their scent is much like that of a ripe sweet banana.

 How to Grow Banana Shrubs